Prenatal Vitamins: Why They Matter & How to Find the Best One For You

 You might have heard—or perhaps you know from experience—about some of the unpleasant side effects that some women experience while taking prenatal vitamins.
 We’re sorry to tell you that the most common side effects are ones that you might already deal with during pregnancy, namely nausea and constipation:

-- Drinking more water and eating a diet with plenty of soluble fiber can sometimes aid constipation (and are good pillars of a pregnancy diet anyway!).
+- Drinking more water and eating a diet with plenty of soluble fiber can sometimes aid constipation (we recommend trying psyllium capsules to help with digestive discomfort during pregnancy).

 Regardless, if you’re dealing with unpleasant symptoms, be sure to mention this to your doctor or midwife at your next checkup: the best way for you and your unborn baby to reap the benefits of your prenatal vitamins is if you are able to take them regularly, and your care providers should take your concerns seriously.